Raoul Hyman: Lower formulae

 Hyman made his car racing debut in 2013, competing in the BRDC Formula 4 Championship with HHC Motorsport.
 He finished seventh in the standings, having taken four podiums.

-He returned to BRDC F4 in 2014, once again driving for HHC alongside Sennan Fielding and Will Palmer.
-The South African started his season out strongly, winning the season opener at Silverstone from pole position, before achieving the same feat weeks later at Brands Hatch, where he fended off a charging Arjun Maini in the closing laps.
+Hyman returned to BRDC F4 in 2014, once again driving for HHC alongside Sennan Fielding and Will Palmer.
+He started his season out strongly, winning the season opener at Silverstone from pole position, before achieving the same feat weeks later at Brands Hatch, where he fended off a charging Arjun Maini in the closing laps.
 A pair of podiums at the next two events respectively followed, as Hyman elevated himself into the championship battle.
 However, scoring only one podium from the second round at Silverstone and none at Brands Hatch made him fall back compared to rivals Maini and George Russell.
 Nevertheless, Hyman ended his season strongly, winning at Donington Park and taking another victory and a second place at the final round in Snetterton, which meant that he finished third in the standings.

 FIA Formula 3 European

 In 2015, Hyman progressed to the FIA Formula 3 European Championship, where he raced for Team West-Tec F3.
 The campaign proved to be disappointing, with Hyman taking a best finish of sixth at Monza, which resulted in 21st place in the overall standings.

 Hyman partnered up with Carlin to contest European F3 the following year.
-However, following the season opener, Hyman left the series, having scored a solitary point.
+However, following the season opener, he left the series, having scored a solitary point.